 Figure 4: Total Ephedra Californica density in a 20m radius at site 4 in the Carrizo Plain in 2016, 2017 and 2018.

-The data for Figure 3 and Figure 4 were taken from shrub density measurements, rcorded during 2016, 2017 and 2018 at the Carrizo plain site.
-Figure 3 displays the total number of Ephedra Californica at varying sites, in a 10m radius.
-The data shows that the average number of shrubs found within a 10m radius is around 1.
+The data for Figure 3 and Figure 4 were taken from shrub density measurements using ArcGIS imagery at the Carrizo National Monument.
+The total number of Ephedra Californica at varying sites, in a 10m radius (fig 3) shows that the mean number of shrubs found within a 10m radius is around 1.
 When the observation increases from 10m to 20m, we notice an increase in the number of shrubs that would be found in this radius.
 Figure 4 shows that this increase from observing density at 10m to 20m, increases the total density of the area.
 The average density when observing in this 20m radius was around 5 shrubs.

 Timeline: